 Berries like blueberries, blackcurrants, and blackberries are high in anthocyanins.
 Anthocyanins are a type of polyphenol, which are plant compounds with antioxidant properties that have been linked with a reduced risk of cancer.

-This study of people with colorectal cancer showed that when treated with bilberry extract for seven days, the growth of their cancer cells was reduced by 7%.
+This study of people with colorectal cancer showed that when treated with bilberry extract for seven days, their cancer cell growth was reduced by 7%.
 A different study also found that giving freeze-dried black raspberries to patients with oral cancer decreased levels of health markers associated with cancer progression.

 Berries are delicious on their own, but for other ideas on how to incorporate them into your diet, check out these 10 ways to eat more berries from Joe Cross.
 You might like to add them to your breakfast or make refreshing smoothies and juices.